Bengals ride big first half to shocking win over Steelers

 Steelers: FB Derek Watt went to the locker room with a possible concussion in the first quarter and was ruled out.
 TE Eric Ebron suffered a back injury in the second quarter and did not return.

-Bengals: Tyler Boyd, Cincinnati’s top receiver, suffered a concussion in the first quarter.
+Bengals: Tyler Boyd, Cincinnati’s top receiver, left in the first quarter with a concussion.

 UP NEXT